-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 11. Afro Samurai (2007)

-‘Afro Samurai’ is the traditional vengeance-themed anime but with a black character as the protagonist.
-The protagonist of the anime, Afro, watches his father get defeated and killed by Justice who claims the number one headband to gain its powers.
-Now, to challenge Justice for a showdown Afro must begin from the very bottom.
-After several years, having managed to secure the number two headband, he is ready for his revenge.
-But wait!
-Though number one headband can be challenged only by the number two, number two can be challenged by any person.
+‘Afro Samurai’ is the traditional vengeance-themed anime with a black character as the protagonist- something very rare and praiseworthy.
+Afro was just a young boy when he saw his father getting defeated and killed by Justice, who claimed the number one headband from him to gain its powers.
+Now, to challenge Justice for a showdown, Afro begins an inspiring journey from the bottom so that he can hopefully challenge the villain someday.
+After several years of relentless hard work, he manages to secure the number two headband and is ready for his revenge.
+But several other competitors eager to take the headband from him stand in his way.
 Afro must win against all these obstacles to keep his headband to challenge Justice.
-There are a few nude scenes in this anime too especially during a steamy sex scene.
+While the anime has a seriously well-developed premise, it also features several steamy sex scenes that are probably the best of all time.
+You can watch it here.

 Read More: Anime Like Toradora